ingrichardavid/iOS-Repository/UsingCoreData/README.md

 1.- Using constraints.

-2.- Basic functions: insert, modify, delete, and find data..
+2.- Basic functions: insert, modify, delete, and find data.

 3.- Using the keyboard.